-For illustrative purposes, this section introduces a simple example that will be used through the rest of the paper in order to discuss the in vivo testing process, the technical assumptions associated with the referred frameworks, the responsibilities assigned to the AUT software engineering teams (i.e., design, development, deployment teams), and the associated implications on the life-cycle of the considered AUT.
+For illustrative purposes, this section introduces a simple example that will be used through the rest of the paper in order to discuss the in vivo testing process, the technical assumptions associated with the referred frameworks, the responsibilities assigned to the AUT software engineering teams (i.e., design, development, and deployment teams), and the associated implications on the life-cycle of the considered AUT.

 '''

 package org.application.utils;

 ...

-public class ListOfElements {
+public class ListOfElements { ...

-...

 public Object setElementAt(int index, Object element) {

 ...

 }

+public Object setElementAt(int index, Object element) {

 ...

 }

 '''

-Listing 1: Class under in vivo testing
+Listing 1 Class under in vivo testing

 Specifically, let us assume that we are interested in launching an in vivo test campaign over the class ListOfElements reported in Listing 1.
 More precisely, each time the method setElementAt is invoked, before its execution an in vivo testing session is activated and the launched in vivo test execution will refer to the actual state reached by the AUT (i.e., the runtime state of org.application.utils.ListOfElements).
-Indeed, after being automatically parametrized by Groucho, existing (e.g., manually designed) test cases are executed on such in vivo states.
+Indeed, after that Groucho automatically configures both the current context and the referred formal parametes, existing (e.g., manually designed) test cases are executed on such in vivo states.